Breast cancer risk factors

 and increase lifetime risk of developing breast cancer include not having children, delaying first childbirth, not breastfeeding, being overweight, (12) early menarche and late menopause.
 (5)

-Hormonal replacement therapy (HRT) using synthetic proprietary hormones (rather than bio-identical hormones) substantially increases the risk of breast cancer.
+Hormonal replacement therapy (HRT) using synthetic proprietary hormones (rather than bio-identical hormones) increases the risk of breast cancer.

 Melatonin (7) is depleted through lack of deep sleep (on this page I explain how any light at night can cause melatonin level to plunge).